 - In addition to food, easy access to water attracts thirsty rats to properties.
 Fix leaky pipes, eliminate areas of standing water, and replace leaky hoses.

 - Rats love to burrow and nest in areas of debris.
 Eliminate hiding spots for rats by removing construction debris, woodpiles, and dense shrubbery.

-- It is also important to fill in holes around the foundation of your home, garage, or outbuildings to prevent them from burrowing underneath.
+It is also important to fill holes around your home’s foundation, garage, or outbuildings to prevent them from burrowing underneath.